dotnet/docs-maui/docs/get-started/first-app.md

 ---
 title: "Build your first .NET MAUI app"
-description: "How to create and run your first .NET MAUI app."
+description: "Learn how to create and run your first .NET MAUI app on Android."
 zone_pivot_groups: preview-platforms
-ms.date: 09/23/2021
+ms.date: 10/14/2021
 ---

 # Build your first app